HiyaToki/Uncovering-Agendas/data/README.md

 The MT models we used for the tweet translation task are: https://huggingface.co/Helsinki-NLP/opus-mt-fr-en and https://huggingface.co/Helsinki-NLP/opus-mt-en-fr

-The final CSV files should have a schema like:
+The final CSV files should have the following columns:

 ```
 document_id,tweet_id,original_language,labels,french_text,english_text